 We Are Cary - 150 Years Later is the title of what will become a social practice and artist residency led by nationally-known textile and installation artist Jan-Ru Wan to commemorate Cary's 150th anniversary as a town.
 Wan and her team will lead a series of free community workshops assisted by participants in the Teen Docent Program to create material for installations including stitching and fabric printing.
 In light of the COVID-19 pandemic this plan has shifted a bit to make sure that everyone who wants to participate can do so in a safe way.

 The exhibition will be on view in 2021 at the Cary Arts Center.

 Learn more about the workshops and how to get involved.

 Pictured from left to right: Lauren Blackwell, artists Jan-Ru Wan, Megan Bostic, and Samantha Pell.

 Cary began as a settlement in 1750, incorporated as a town in 1871, and is today the seventh largest municipality in North Carolina.
 As the Town continues to grow and change, so have the many faces of Cary.
-In the 19th century the growth of Cary was directly related to the arrival of the North Carolina railroad; in the mid-twentieth century and continuing through today, Cary's growth can be attributed to the Research Triangle Park (RTP).
+In the 19th century the growth of Cary was directly related to the arrival of the North Carolina railroad; in the mid-20th century and continuing through today, Cary's growth can be attributed to the Research Triangle Park (RTP).